-2. Charges Goodwill Impairment and Benefits Other Charges
+2. Goodwill Impairment and Other Charges and Credits

-During the third quarter of 2023, the Offshore/Manufactured Products segment recognized facility Company implemented initiatives to reduce future costs, which are continuing into 2024.
-These management actions included the consolidation, charges totaling \$1.6 million in connection with the ongoing consolidation relocation and exit of certain manufacturing and service facilities locations as well as the realignment of operations within two of the Company's reportable segments.
+In 2023, the Company implemented initiatives to reduce future costs, which are continuing into 2024.
+These management actions included the consolidation, relocation and exit of certain manufacturing and service locations as well as the realignment of operations within two of the Company's reportable segments.
 The Company has also incurred legal and other related costs to enforce certain patents related to its proprietary technologies.
-As a result of these actions, the relocation of related equipment.
-In Company recorded the following charges during the first quarter of 2022, the Offshore/Manufactured Products segment recognized a gain of \$6.1 million associated with the settlement of outstanding litigation against certain service providers.
+As a result of these actions, the Company recorded the following charges during the first quarter of 2024 (in thousands):